 Set default dimensions by clicking on the Show Defaults button located on the left side of the Entries section of the journal entry.
-The Defaults Section will display with fields for each of the dimensions, along with fields for memo, allocation and multi‐currency data (if working in a multi‐currency environment).
+The Defaults Section will display fields for each of the dimensions, along with fields for memo, allocation, and multi‐currency data (if working in a multi‐currency environment).

 Select the defaults using the drop‐down list in each field as needed to associate all lines of the journal entry to the desired dimension, allocation, transaction currency, etc.

 Click the Apply Defaults button.
 A warning message will appear warning that the dimensions selected will override all line items currently coded.
 Click the OK button to continue.